Skip to main content

 1. After Snowflake has granted the requested access, run the Snowflake system function SYSTEM$GET_PRIVATELINK_CONFIG and copy the output.

-2. Add the required information to the template below, and submit your request to dbt Support:
+2. Add the required information to the following template and submit your request to dbt Support:

 - Type: Snowflake